The question is, how do you start blogging for money?

 While it is work, it is so worth it!
 It looks good to work with big brands and mention them to people you work with later.
 But it all starts with getting the right opportunities.

-If you are interested in having sponsored posts delivered directly to your inbox, you should sign up for the Blogging Money Update.
+If you want sponsored posts delivered directly to your inbox, you should sign up for the Blogging Money Update.
 This newsletter sends 30-45 opportunities per week, ranging from $50-$5,000.
 So finding excellent opportunities should not be hard to do!

 Just add affiliate links to relevant posts and promote your content as you usually would.
 You get paid for the lifetime of the article.
 Easy peasy!

 Similar to sponsored posts, you must regularly share your blog posts to see the full benefits of affiliate marketing.
-I am a firm believer in putting affiliate links in all of your content just in case an article goes viral, which is affiliate marketing gold!
+I firmly believe in putting affiliate links in all of your content just in case an article goes viral, which is affiliate marketing gold!